 You’ll find information about what you’ll get up to on the course, about bursaries, and lots more on our FAQ page.

 This course is part of BFI Film Academy, a national talent programme supported by the Department for Education and the National Lottery.

-There are three other week-long residential courses and one two-week residential.
+There are four other week-long residential courses and one two-week residential.
 Find out more on the BFI website.

 VFX and Computer Animation – Film and Video Workshop – London (1 week)

 Documentary Production – CTVC – London (1 week)

 Craft Skills – National Film and Television School – Beaconsfield (2 weeks)